broughtj/broughtj.github.io/teaching/FIN4480/syllabus/index.md

 ## Grading

-The grade that you will earn will be determined from your ranking in the class based on the weighted total points accumulated on class preparation and particaption, a class project, as well as on exams.
+The grade that you will earn will be determined from your ranking in the class based on the weighted total points accumulated on class preparation and participation, a class project, as well as on exams.
 There is no predetermined percentage of the class that will earn an A or that will fail.
 If you all do excellent work you will all earn exceptional grades.
 The weights given to each part of the class are as follows:

 ### Class Preparation & Participation (20%)